-The bay is one of the region’s favourite spots for recreation.
-Bird watching is a favourite past time in the area as are some water based activities including scuba diving, kayaking and boating.
+Swan Bay is one of the region’s favourite spots for recreation.
+Bird watching is a favourite past time in the area, as are some water based activities including scuba diving, kayaking and boating.
 As the area is part of the Marine National Park there are strict rules on where and what to fish.
-The scenic Bellarine Railway which runs from Queenscliff to Portarlington also offers spectacular views of the bay.

-The scrub and vegetation around the bay is also an important feature.
+The bay is an important breeding ground and nursery for many of Port Phillip Bay’s fish including mullet, whiting, flounder, and snapper.
+Much of the bay is covered in sea grass which offers food and protection for the sea life.
 The southern tip of the bay is home to some of the peninsula’s only real native bushlands with dense coastal tea tree and coastal beard heath.
-The shoreline has plenty of coastal saltbush and shrubs like Glasswort and Austral Seabite which also offer food and shelter to the abundant bird life.
+The shoreline has plenty of coastal saltbush and shrubs like Glasswort and Austral Seablite that also offer food and shelter to the abundant bird life.

-Separating Swan Bay to Port Philip Bay on the Queenscliff side of the bay is Swan Island.
+Separating Swan Bay to Port Philip Bay is Swan Island.
 This small island is home to the Queenscliff Golf Club which has an amazing course overlooking the bay.
 The Department of Defence also occupies a large portion of the island and uses it as a training facility including a counter terrorism training centre for the Australian Special Forces.
-Swan Island also houses the Queenscliff Cruising Yacht Club and waters of the island are popular dive spots especially around the wreck of the Mountain Maid which sank off the island in 1856.
+Swan Island also houses the Queenscliff Cruising Yacht Club and waters of the island are a popular dive site especially around the wreck of the Mountain Maid which sank off the island in 1856.
 A J-Class Submarine was scuttled there in 1926 and also offers a great dive.
+The scenic Bellarine Railway which runs from Queenscliff to Drysdale also offers spectacular views of the bay and towards Swan Island.